-- Test it at least once a week. - Clean the smoke/CO alarm at least once a month; gently vacuum the outside of the smoke/CO alarm using your household vacuum's soft brush attachment.
+- Test it at least once a week. - Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
 A can of clean compressed air (sold at computer or office supply stores) may also be used.
 Follow manufacturer instructions for use.
-Test the smoke/CO alarm.
-Never use water, cleaners or solvents since they may damage the unit. - After cleaning test the alarm. - If the smoke/CO alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
-See "Where Not To Install" for details.
+Test the Smoke/CO Alarm.
+Never use water, cleaners or solvents since they may damage the unit. - If the Smoke/CO Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
+See "Where This Alarm Should Not Be Installed" for details.

-IMPORTANT: Actual battery service life depends on the smoke/CO alarm and the environment in which it is installed.
-Regardless of the manufacturer's suggested battery life, you MUST replace the alarm immediately once the unit starts "chirping" (the "low battery warning").
+IMPORTANT: Actual battery service life depends on the Smoke/CO Alarm and the environment in which it is installed.
+Regardless of the manufacturer's suggested battery life, you MUST replace the Alarm immediately once the unit starts "chirping" (the "low battery warning").